UK Electrical Regulations: A Complete Timeline

 - ✓2020: Landlord EICR regulations come into force in England

-- ✓2022: Amendment 2 expands AFDD and energy efficiency requirements
+- ✓2022: Amendment 2 expands AFDD requirements and adds Part 8 for prosumer installations

 Continuous Improvement